EC Archives: Issue numbering

-In the early 1950s, comic book publishers, seeking to save money on second-class postage permits, frequently changed the titles of their comics, rather than start new ones at #1.
+In the early 1950s, comic book publishers, seeking to save money on second-class postage permits, frequently changed the titles of their comics, rather than start new ones at #1 (a new publication required a new postal permit, while an existing publication that just changed its name could use its existing permit).
 Because of this, many comics featured in The EC Archives series do not start with #1.
-War Against Crime was replaced by The Vault of Horror and so numbering for The Vault of Horror begins with issue #12.
+War Against Crime was replaced by The Vault of Horror and so numbering for The Vault of Horror begins with issue #13.
 Similarly, Crime Patrol was replaced with The Crypt of Terror for issue #17.
 By issue #20, the title changed again to the familiar Tales from the Crypt.
-The Crypt of Terror is not considered a separate series and is included in Tales from the Crypt Volume 1.The Haunt of Fear, Weird Science, and Weird Fantasy began with issues #15, #12 and #13, respectively, but at the request of the Post Office, their issue numbering was reset a few issues later, beginning with The Haunt of Fear #4, Weird Science #5, and Weird Fantasy #6.
-Because of this, there are several comics within those series that share the same issue number.
-For example, The Haunt of Fear #15 was published in 1950 and was the first issue in the series, while a second comic, also titled The Haunt of Fear #15, was published in 1952 and was the 15th comic in the series.
+The Crypt of Terror is not considered a separate series and is included in Tales from the Crypt Volume 1.

+The Haunt of Fear, Weird Science, and Weird Fantasy initially started with issues #15, #12, and #13, respectively.
+However, due to a request from the Post Office, their issue numbering was reset a few issues later.
+This reset began with The Haunt of Fear #4, Weird Science #5, and Weird Fantasy #6.
+As a result, there are several comics within those series that share the same issue number.
+For instance, The Haunt of Fear #15 was first published in 1950 as the inaugural issue of the series, while a second comic, also titled The Haunt of Fear #15, was published in 1952 and marked the 15th issue in the series according to the reset numbering.

 Following The Haunt of Fears issue numbering being reset, its previous numbering was instead used for a new title, Two-Fisted Tales.
 Thus, Two-Fisted Tales begins with issue #18.

 The table below uses the original numbering.